marcoheinisch/ConnectionChecker/README.md

 # CheckWlan

 ## Your Wlan crashs all 45 minutes?
-This java programm checks your wlan connection and throws a windows notification just before the next crash.
+This Java program checks your WiFi connection and issues a Windows notification in the event of a WiFi crash.
+If the crashes occur cyclically (like every 45 min), the next WiFi interruption is predicted and a notification is triggered shortly before the next interruption.

-## How to use it?
+By automatically switching to mobile hotspot (or another WiFi) and back, users can make a video call (e.g uni lecture) with unstable WiFi.

+## Configuration (first step)
 Just create a config.txt file with this content:

     |
     | ip_router="666.666.666.1"
-    | testip="172.217.16.195"
+    | ip_test="142.250.185.99"
     |
     | ssid_wlan="Vodafone-XXXX"
     | ssid_hotspot="MyMobileHotspot"